 To practice in the Bankruptcy Court, a unit of the District Court, an attorney must be admitted to the District Court Bar, and that is the bar of this Court.
 An attorney who is a member in good standing of the bar of any United States Court or of the highest Court of any State, but who is not a member of the bar of this Court, may file papers in this Court only if such attorney joins of record a member in good standing of the bar of this Court.
 All papers submitted by non-members of the bar of this Court must be signed by such counsel and by a member of the bar of this Court joined in compliance with this Rule.
-Please see Local Rule 2090-1.
-To be admitted to the bar of the District Court, please contact District Court Bar Admissions at 202-354-3110 or that Court’s website at http://www.dcd.uscourts.gov for an application and requirements.
+Please see Local Bankruptcy Rule 2090-1.
+To be admitted to the bar of the District Court, please contact District Court Bar Admissions at 202-354-3110 or the District Court’s website for an application and requirements.

 Who can file bankruptcy?

 A bankruptcy case relates to a debtor who owes a debt or debts, and is commenced by the filing of a petition regarding the debtor:

 - In general, an individual, partnership, corporation, or business trust is eligible to be a debtor in a bankruptcy case (subject to eligibility restrictions as to which chapter of the Bankruptcy Code can be utilized, as discussed in “Chapters” in Bankruptcy, what are the differences?).

 - A decedent’s estate cannot file a bankruptcy case.

 - Only one debtor may be the subject of a petition except that an individual and the individual’s spouse may file a joint petition.

 - Corporations, partnerships, and business trusts cannot file a bankruptcy petition, and cannot litigate proceedings in the case if they are not represented by an attorney who is a member of the bar of the District Court.